Narcotics for labor pain

 - They help you rest without causing muscle weakness or lowering your ability to push.

-- Narcotics may leave you feeling sleepy.
+- They may make you feeling sleepy.

-- They may cause nausea.
+- They may upset your stomach.

 Most common questions